Sanofi

 Supplier Audits

-Supplier audits, focusing primarily on Health, Safety and Environment (HSE) performance, are conducted by our HSE Department or subcontracted to external auditors.
+Supplier audits, focusing primarily on Health, Safety and Environment (HSE) performance and labor rights issues, where relevant, are conducted by our HSE function or external auditors.

 In 2024, we focused on essential and antibiotics suppliers, continuing audits of high-risk API providers and contract manufacturing organizations.